OGE Nexus: Silk Road

 Program Description:

-Students will explore the complex history of the material, cultural, and artistic practices along the silk road through arts-based research.
+Throughout the program, participants will engage with these sites through close observation and critical reflection.
+We will draw on arts-based research and multimodal scholarship to document our experiences and interpret the material, spatial, and symbolic dimensions of the sites visited.
 Themes will include the intersections of the contemporary and the traditional, the local and the global, the analogue and the digital, the rural and the urban, and how these themes are expressed in both tangible and intangible aspects of Chinese heritage.

 About OGE Nexus